 We welcome all feedback.

-If you wish to seek a review of such an FCA decision then please contact us.
+If you want to seek a review of an FCA decision then please contact us.